opentok/learning-opentok-ios/README.md

 1. Download the [OpenTok iOS SDK] [1].

-2. Locate the Getting-Started.xcodeproj file in the Getting Started directory of the learning-opentok-ios repo.
-Open that file in Xcode.
+2. Locate the LearningOpenTok.xcodeproj file and open it in Xcode.

 3. Include the OpenTok.framework in the list of frameworks used by the app.
    From the OpenTok iOS SDK, you can drag the OpenTok.framework file into the list of